luongmai8044/ITITIT/README.md

 3. **ui**: View classes along with their corresponding Presenters.
 4. **utils**: Utility classes.

-#### Classes have been designed in such a way that it could be inherited and maximize the code reuse.

 ### Library:
 1. RxJava2: https://github.com/amitshekhariitbhu/RxJava2-Android-Samples
 2. Dagger2: https://github.com/google/dagger